PallasDoesCode/pallasdoescode.github.io/_drafts/2016-03-20-object-oriented-javascript-for-csharp-developers.md

 You probably noticed in the C# snippet we still have a public method, but we also have private method.
 The C# snipet is pretty self explanatory, but the JavaScript uses a few things that we have yet to talk about.

+**Items left to cover**
-using this. for public method
+1. Using this. for public method
-readMileage not accessible from outside the constructor funciton
+2. readMileage not accessible from outside the constructor funciton